by Kraneshares

 Maximum Drawdown: the measure of decline from a historical peak in some variable, typically the price of a security or index.

-Declining Market Period: For the purposes of this presentation, a declining market period is defined as a when securities prices fall by 10% or more within some broad market benchmark.
+Declining Market Period: For the purposes of this presentation, a declining market period is defined as when securities prices fall by 10% or more within some broad market benchmark.

 Synthetic Price: A price benchmark that has been created using futures or other types of derivatives to replicate the actual price performance of an asset.